failsafe-go/failsafe-go.dev/bulkhead.md

 ## How It Works

 Executions are permitted in a bulkhead until it is full, meaning the max number of concurrent executions has been reached.
-Any further executions will either fail with `ErrFull` or will wait until permitted.
+Any further executions will either fail with `bulkhead.ErrFull` or will wait until permitted.

 ## Configuration